tlgls/project-4/Answers.md

 **Complete this document, commit your changes to Github and submit the repository URL to Canvas.** Keep your answers short and precise.

-Names of all team members:
+Names of all team members: Antonio Flores, Jocelin Macias